 - Training for clients will take place in a two-step process, including a prescreening questionnaire and an on-site orientation.
 This communication is available on the Selkirk Lodge website, as well as on signage on the premises. - It is required that all employees and guests verify they have completed the BC COVID-19 Self-Assessment tool or complete a pre-trip declaration before being allowed to travel to the lodge.
-A copy will be provided to guests in advance, and it will be made clear that anyone experiencing symptoms within 5 days of their trip will not be permitted on the premises.
-See Appendix 3 for a sample declaration form.
+A copy will be provided to guests in advance, and it will be made clear that anyone experiencing symptoms within 14 days of their trip will not be permitted on the premises.
+See Appendix 3 for a sample declaration form. - Guests will be advised to bring a mask and hand sanitizer sufficient for helicopter and other transportation with them.